laghraoui/TodoTestAppFrontEnd/README.md

 TodoTestAppFrontEnd

-this is the front-end app for my test application
+This is the front-end app for my test application

 it covers :